mo-shosha/CRUDS/README.md

 # Product Management System

-A simple web-based product management system that allows users to add, update, delete, and search for products.
+"this just for review some consept in JS and bootstrap" A simple web-based product management system that allows users to add, update, delete, and search for products.
 The system uses localStorage to persist data across page reloads and provides a user-friendly interface with form inputs and a table view.

 ## Features